DesktopContainers/base-debian/README.md

 "ipaddress:1"

-The default password is "debian".
+The default password is "desktopcontainers".

 # Notes
 ## Packages